ECCO-GROUP/ECCO-v4-Configurations/devel/fluxforced/README.md

 4) Updated namelists
+A couple of updated name lists in /nobackupp7/owang/FOR_OTHERS/fluxforced/input_fluxforced/ need be used to conduct the flux-forced runs: data.exf: Use the pre-generated fluxes to force the model.
+Note that the pre-generated sfluxfile is assumed to have contained runoff and therefore runoff forcing is turned off here.
+Use data.exf_sflux_excl_runoff if sfluxfile does NOT contain runoff. data.exf_sflux_excl_runoff: If the pre-generated sfluxfile contains NO runoff, then runoff forcing needs to be included here.
+Need to rename this file (data.exf_sflux_excl_runoff) to data.exf when run the model. data.pkg: Turn off the sea-ice, profile packages.

-A couple of updated name lists in /nobackupp7/owang/FOR_OTHERS/fluxforced/input_fluxforced/ need be used to conduct the flux-forced runs.
-For all other namelists that are not in the above directroy, use the orginial ones from v4r3 or llc270.
+For all other namelists that are not in the above directory, use the original ones from v4r3 or llc270.